Sunday, 1 June 2014

 Another view from the lane.
 (16.03.2011)

-I always welcome comments on my blog and especially cherish those which provide some additional information or suggest some correction.
-On 21 August, 2016 Mr Amardeep Singh commented on the post and informed me that the building I mentioned as Samadhi of Charat Singh, actually is a Jain Mandir.
-My source of information was Sikhipedia and a book on Sikh heritage in Pakistan, written by Bobby Singh Deol.
+I always welcome comments on my blog and especially value those that provide additional information or suggest corrections.
+On 21 August 2016, Mr. Amardeep Singh commented on the post and informed me that the building I had mentioned as the Samadhi of Charat Singh is actually a Jain Mandir.
+My sources of information were Sikhipedia and a book on Sikh heritage in Pakistan written by Bobby Singh Deol.

-Mr Amardeep Singh gave the reference of a book on Jain religion.
-This book clearly shows that the aforementioned building is a Jain Mandir built in memory of a great Jain scholar Shri Atmaramji.
+Mr. Amardeep Singh referred to a book on Jain religion, which clearly states that the aforementioned building is a Jain Mandir, built in memory of the great Jain scholar Shri Atmaramji

 A short account of the life of Shrimat Vijayanan & Suri-popularly known as Shri Atmaramji